val-labs/catcoinledger/ARCHITECTURE.rst

       e. but if anything changes, the signature won't match.
 3) Pub/Sub network
   a. let's just use peer2peer from PyPi for now
-  b. `pip install peer2peer` will install
+  b. "pip install peer2peer" will install
 4) Combining transactions
   a.
 Individual transactions are actually single record blocks.
   b.
 Probably has super-low difficulty.